ruslankobrin/ISiTechnology/README.md

     - To create a message: `POST /messages/`
     - To mark a message as read: `PUT /messages/<message_id>/read/`
     - To retrieve the number of unread messages for a user: `GET /unread/<user_id>`
+    - To obtain JWT tokens for user authentication: `POST /token/`

 3. You can use tools like URL or Postman to interact with the API endpoints.